 Dr John Seward, who has proposed marriage to Lucy, is very concerned by her deteriorating health.
-He calls in in his old teacher, Professor Van Helsing from Amsterdam who begins administering blood transfusions — all to no avail.
+He calls in his old teacher, Professor Van Helsing from Amsterdam, who begins administering blood transfusions — all to no avail.

 The story of Dracula was a familiar one to me, but genuinely thrilling in places.
 Some of Stoker’s descriptions were also incredibly vivid and chilling, such as this scene in which Harker, trapped in Dracula’s remote castle, sees the Count’s head coming out of a window:

 I saw the whole man slowly emerge from the window and begin to crawl down the castle wall over that dreadful abyss, face down with his cloak spreading out around him like great wings.
 At first I could not believe my eyes.
 I thought it was some trick of the moonlight, some weird effect of shadow; but I kept looking, and it could be no delusion.
 I saw the fingers and toes grasp the corners of the stones, worn clear of the mortar by the stress of years, and by thus using every projection and inequality move downwards and with considerable speed, just as a lizard moves along a wall.

 The book also poses some interesting questions about science and faith, religion and folklore, topics that were been debated at the time in which it was written.